gitlabhq/gitlab-runner/docs/install/freebsd.md

 ## Upgrading to GitLab Runner 10

-To upgrade GitLab Runner from a version older than 10.0:
+To upgrade GitLab Runner from a version prior to 10.0:

 1. Stop the Runner: